tfeb/dsm/README.md

   (error "~S is a bad bad thing" badness)))
 ```

-So now it's very easy to write macros which accept a number of argument patterns and which can also report syntax errors in a useful way.
+So now it's very easy to write macros which accept several argument patterns and which can also report syntax errors usefully.

 ## Notes on the implementation
 ### Lambda lists
 `dsm` has to implement its own parsing and compilation of lambda lists.
 It is intended to be compatible with `destructuring-bind` with the extension of 'lambda lists' which are a symbol.
-However there are a lot of corner cases, especially around keyword handling: I *think* it gets these right but there may be bugs remaining: please let me know if you find any.
+However there are many corner cases, especially around keyword handling: I *think* it gets these right, but there may be bugs remaining: please let me know if you find any.

-There is a fairly extensive test-suite included with `dem` which tests quite a lot of the corner cases, but it is not completely comprehensive and I may also just not understand a lot of the corner cases of lambda list parsing.
+There is a fairly extensive test-suite included with `dem` which tests quite a lot of the corner cases, but it is not completely comprehensive, and I may also just not understand a lot of the corner cases of lambda list parsing.

 ### Structure sharing
 When `dsm` binds a variable to an object which is part of the structure of the lambda list, that object will actually be part of that structure.
 So, for instance